oracle-livelabs/adb/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

             ) as t
     where id = 100;
     ```

-    we combined the second nested path and told the query to output or format the result in JSON with **format json**.
+    We combined the second nested path and told the query to output or format the result in JSON with **format json**.
 The results are as follows:

-    ```
+    ```na
     MAKE   MODELS
     ------ -------------------------------------------
     Boeing ["717","737","757","767","777","787"]